 But if your current credit card APR is 19.99% APR or higher, it will probably make a lot of sense to transfer those expensive credit card balances sooner rather than later.

 Chances are your current credit card issuer will have an offer slightly above 0% APR, such as 1.99% or something similar, along with a balance transfer fee.
 If you’re lucky, you may even find a card issuer willing to offer you 0% APR on balance transfers with no fee.
-But that’s probably out of the question is your credit score is really dismal.
+But that’s probably out of the question if your credit score is really dismal.

 Citibank is notorious for extending such offers, and if you already have a credit card open with them, you may still be able to get approved for a balance transfer if your credit score recently turned ugly.

 The same applies for credit cards tied to your bank account.
 Companies like Wells Fargo and Bank of America offer balance transfer deals at 4.99% APR or so for the life of the transfer.
-It may not be the best offer out there, but if you have bad credit, you should take what you can get until you get back on your toes.
+It may not be the best offer out there, but if you have bad credit, you should take what you can get until you get back on your feet.